mmbajo/PROBA-V/README.md

 <p align="center"> <img src="img/mygif3.gif"> </p>

 A solution to the [PROBA-V Super Resolution Competition](https://kelvins.esa.int/proba-v-super-resolution/home/) that got **top 2** with a score of **0.9411** in this [leaderboard](https://kelvins.esa.int/proba-v-super-resolution-post-mortem/leaderboard/) as of March 30, 2020.
-Note that I would have not formulated this solution without the current [breakthroughs](#references) in super resolution.
-Please note that, this solution is inspired from Francisco Dorr's [repository](https://github.com/frandorr/PROBA-V-3DWDSR) which got the top 1 result last 2020/02/02.
-All credit goes to him!
+This solution is inspired from [Francisco Dorr's repository](https://github.com/frandorr/PROBA-V-3DWDSR) which got the top 1 result last 2020/02/02.
+Please also note that I would have not formulated this solution without the current [breakthroughs](#references) in super resolution.
+All credit goes to them!

 ## Citation
 If you find this repository useful in your research, please cite this repository.
 This will help me in case I pursue a PhD programme.
 So please... :joy: